W8BSD/bsdtty/README.md

 * I should idle with LTRS, not a mark signal... super tricky.
 * There should be a config file so you don't need to write a script if you're not me.
 * You should be able to switch the shift by moving the mouse over it.
-* Perhaps support for reversing RX, maybe with autodetect.
+* Perhaps support autodetecting reverse mode?
-* Macros... at least a CQ macro.